SqueezeLLM: Dense-and-Sparse Quantization: Evaluations

 \subsection{Main Results}

-Table~\ref{tab:main} shows quantization results for LLaMA-7B, 13B, and 30B along with comparison with round-to-nearest (RTN), and state-of-the-art PTQ methods including GPTQ~\cite{frantar2022gptq} and AWQ~\cite{lin2023awq}.
-The models are grouped based on their average bitwidth (i.e., model size) for a better comparison of size-perplexity trade-offs.
-Figure~\ref{fig:main_results} also illustrates the trade-off between model size and perplexity specifically for the C4 dataset using 3-bit quantization.
-Below we use LLaMA-7B as the main example for the discussions for the impact of dense-only quantization and Dense-and-Sparse quantization, and subsequently discuss how these trends extend to larger models.
+Tab.~\ref{tab:llama-7b-main} shows quantization results for LLaMA along with the baseline methods.
+The models are grouped based on their size to better compare size-perplexity trade-offs.
+See Fig.~\ref{fig:main_results} for a visual illustration.
+Below we use LLaMA-7B as the main example to discuss the impact of dense-only and Dense-and-Sparse quantization, and we then discuss how these trends extend to larger models.
+We provide the full evaluation result on all LLaMA models in Tab.~\ref{tab:llama-7b-main-full}.

-\textbf{Dense-only Quantization.} In the first group of Tab.~\ref{tab:main} (a), we compare dense-only \OURS with 0\% sparsity level and GPTQ without grouping applied to LLaMA-7B.
+\textbf{Dense-only Quantization.} In Tab.~\ref{tab:llama-7b-main} (Top), we compare dense-only \OURS with 0\% sparsity level and GPTQ without grouping.
 With 4-bit quantization, our method exhibits minimal degradation compared to the FP16 baseline, with only $\sim$0.1 perplexity degradation on C4 and WikiText2, while reducing the model size by 3.95$\times$.
 Moreover, when compared to non-grouped GPTQ our method shows significant perplexity improvement of up to 0.22.

-The performance gap between the two methods becomes more pronounced with 3-bit quantization. \OURS outperforms GPTQ by a substantial margin of 1.80 and 1.22 points on C4 and WikiText2 with a 5.29$\times$ compression rate.
-This is only 0.67 and 0.55 points off from the FP16 baseline.
-These results demonstrate the effectiveness of the sensitivity-based non-uniform method for ultra-low-bit quantization.
+The performance gap between the two methods becomes more pronounced with 3-bit quantization. \OURS outperforms GPTQ by a substantial margin of 1.80/1.22 points on C4/WikiText2 with a 5.29$\times$ compression rate.
+This is only 0.67/0.55 points off from the FP16 baseline.
+This demonstrates the effectiveness of the sensitivity-based non-uniform method for ultra-low-bit quantization.

+\blfootnote{{{$^\dagger$Since SpQR does not release their kernel implementation, we conduct our best-effort comparison using their reported speedup numbers.
+See Appendix~\ref{appendix:experiment_setup} for details.} }} \blfootnote{{{$^\ddagger$}GPTQ with activation ordering incurs a significant latency penalty as elements in the same channel are associated with different scaling factors, resulting in distributed memory accesses (Sec.~\ref{subsec:deployment}).
+GPTQ \textit{without} activation ordering alleviates the latency issue at the cost of a substantial perplexity degradation.}}